-As an independent thinktank looking at the intersection of beliefs and values with politics and reform, Ekklesia welcomes the stated intent of the Scottish Government and the Land Reform Review Group to develop “innovative and radical proposals” on land reform to benefit the widest possible range of people and the environment in Scotland.
+As an independent, radical Christian thinktank looking at the intersection of beliefs and values with politics and reform, Ekklesia welcomes the stated intent of the Scottish Government and the Land Reform Review Group to develop “innovative and radical proposals” on land reform to benefit the widest possible range of people and the environment in Scotland.

 This [see *.PDF link below] is our brief submission to the LRRG, setting out in summary (a) the need to address historic and present inequity in the distribution and use of land; (b) our understanding of what constitutes meaningful land reform; and (c) specific reforms that we support in this area.

-In future we intend to look at the issue of land reform more broadly in a theological framework.
-We particularly commend 'The Political Theology of Modern Scottish Land Reform', by Rutger Henneman and Alastair McIntosh, published in the Journal for the Study of Religion, Nature and Culture, Volume 3, No. 3 (Equinox, 2009).
+In future we intend to look at the issue of land reform more broadly in a theological framework of the kind that shapes the commitments in our submission to LRRG.
+We particularly commend, as background reading, 'The Political Theology of Modern Scottish Land Reform', by Rutger Henneman and Alastair McIntosh, published in the Journal for the Study of Religion, Nature and Culture, Volume 3, No. 3 (Equinox, 2009).

 'Spirituality and Theology in Scotland's Modern Land Reform', by Rutger Henneman (Berghahn, 2008), is a complementary book (http://www.deepdyve.com/lp/berghahn-books/spirituality-and-theology-in-s...) arising from a research project involving the Centre for Human Ecology at Strathclyde University and the International Development Studies department at Wageningen University in the Netherlands, supported by WWF International in Geneva.